eddwebster/eddwebster/README.md

 ## :notebook_with_decorative_cover: Notebooks
-Check out my <a href="https://github.com/eddwebster/football_analytics" target="_blank">`football_analytics`</a> repo for a collection of football analytics projects, data, and analysis that I have created, with links to publicly available resources in the football analytics community.
+Check out my <a href="https://github.com/eddwebster/football_analytics" target="_blank">`football_analytics`</a> repository for a collection of football analytics projects, data, and analysis that I have created, with links to publicly available resources in the football analytics community.
 All code is included in the [notebooks](https://github.com/eddwebster/football_analytics/tree/master/notebooks) subfolder, in which the workflow is divided into the following:
 1. [Webscraping](https://github.com/eddwebster/football_analytics/tree/master/notebooks/1_data_scraping);
 2. [Data Parsing](https://github.com/eddwebster/football_analytics/tree/master/notebooks/2_data_parsing);
 3. [Data Engineering](https://github.com/eddwebster/football_analytics/tree/master/notebooks/3_data_engineering);